tldr-pages/tldr/pages/common/pbmtobbnbg.md

 # pbmtobbnbg

-> Convert a PBM image into a BitGraph graphic.
+> Convert a PBM image to a BitGraph graphic.
 > More information: <https://netpbm.sourceforge.net/doc/pbmtobbnbg.html>.

 - Convert a PBM image into a BitGraph terminal Display Pixel Data sequence: